 - In addition to making the installation using a team of volunteers, each host location (in consultation with the UMP) will create locally relevant programming to coincide with the event (e.g., lectures, testimonials, vigils, performances, film screenings, etc.) that connects that community to global and local immigration issues.
 This includes the development of an affordable Augmented Reality (AR) experience that can connect the viewer (via a free cell phone app) to stories and visuals from the desert.
 Each hosting hub will run their own social media programs the week of the install and photograph and film aspects of their installation for inclusion in a book and film to be produced by the UMP in 2021.

 In the early fall of 2020, collaborating community groups, institutions, and organizations will receive a pre-prepared installation package complete with wall map, blank toe tags, death information, detailed installation instructions, and associated promotional materials including access to online resources.
 The recruitment of these groups will begin 12 months prior in the fall of 2019.
 These groups will self-organize for the installation in consultation with members of the UMP, some of whom will physically travel to select sites to assist with the install.
-In a one week period in early October 2020, all 94 installations will be realized around the world.
+Between early September and the end of October 2020, all 94 installations will be realized around the world.
 Each node will organize additional events that week around the installation that are appropriate and relevant to local immigration issues.
 These communities will live stream parts of their events, as well as make photographic and video recordings that will be compiled into a website, book, and film.
 Host cities will potentially include large metropolitan areas (e.g., Los Angeles, San Francisco, Seattle, Tucson, Detroit, Miami, Mexico City, San Pedro Sula, Madrid, Manila) and smaller cities and towns in the US and elsewhere.
 Some smaller locations will be chosen for their significance to immigration issues (e.g., Nogales, Mexico and Lampedusa, Italy).

 Funding for this project will come from a variety of sources including development and implementation grants that the UMP will apply for, donations from individuals and corporate sponsors, and funds from hosting institutions.
 We predict that the funding commitment from a host institution or group is approximately $1500.
 This fee includes installation materials, shipping, and insurance.